Last updated March 2026

 What Makes a Fencing Application Strong

-Tie it to a prescribed grazing plan (Practice 528).
-Cross-fencing alone is just fence.
-Cross-fencing paired with a grazing management plan shows NRCS you're addressing a resource concern (forage quality, soil health, water quality).
+1. Pair it with a prescribed grazing plan (Practice 528).
+Cross-fencing alone is just hardware.
+Cross-fencing paired with a grazing management plan shows NRCS you're addressing a resource concern, forage quality, soil health, water quality.
 This is the single biggest thing you can do to rank higher.

-Address a state priority resource concern.
+2. Address a state priority resource concern.
 In Oregon, sage-grouse habitat and water quality are perennial priorities.
 If your fencing project protects riparian areas or incorporates wildlife-friendly design, it scores higher.
-Check your state's EQIP priorities — they're published annually.
+Check your state's EQIP priorities, they're published annually.

-Bundle practices.
+3. Bundle practices.
 An application that includes fencing + water development + prescribed grazing ranks higher than fencing alone.
-NRCS wants to fund comprehensive conservation systems, not isolated practices.
+NRCS funds conservation systems, not isolated practices.

-Focus your first application.
-A well-designed application for 3 miles of cross-fencing that addresses a clear resource concern will rank higher than a scattered application for a little bit of everything.
+5. Focus your first application.
+A well-designed application for 3 miles of cross-fencing with a clear resource concern will rank higher than a scattered application for a little bit of everything.
 Your NRCS planner can help you prioritize.

 What Weakens a Fencing Application